 Specialised medical care which is focused on providing patients relief from the symptoms, pain and stress of a serious illness.

-We encourage residents to bring items from home to make their room feel more like home.
 From furniture to the occasional pet, we understand that what is familiar is often comforting.

-Our healthy and tasty menus are designed by a team of chefs with our residents in mind.
+by a team of chefs with our residents in mind.
 Approved by a dietician, all meals are cooked daily on site using fresh ingredients.